captain-yossarian/typescript-advanced-types/README.md

 As you see, it is not what we are looking for.

+Next example is hard to understand, but you may learn smth new.

 ```typescript
 //Credits goes to https://stackoverflow.com/questions/50374908/transform-union-type-to-intersection-type/50375286#50375286
 type UnionToIntersection<U> = (U extends any ? (k: U) => void : never) extends (